Back to top

 Structural business statistics (SBS) cover the economic activities of market producers within the business economy NACE Rev. 2 Sections B to N, P to R and Divisions S95 and S96.
 This includes mining and quarrying, industry, supply and sewerage, construction, trade, and most of the service activities.
 SBS do not cover agriculture, forestry and fishing, nor public administration.

 The Norwegian Register of Establishments and Enterprises is used for defining the population for SBS.
-The registry comprises information about enterprises and local KAUs with respective NACE-codes, and is updated continually.
+The registry comprises information about enterprises and local units with respective NACE-codes, and is updated continually.

-Active enterprises with turnover more than 1 million NOK define the target population.
+Active enterprises with turnover more than 1 million NOK define the population eligible for the survey.

 Norway